 I was just at the beginning of my 12-month parental leave with my third child when we got the posting.
 This was my first posting with my husband so I was naturally nervous.
 I had moved around a lot as a child, but not with three kids in tow.
 As soon as we received notification my husband was being posted, Sanofi were so supportive and said that when the time came for me to return from parental leave, the right working arrangements would be put in place to suit my personal circumstances.

 It made a huge difference moving state and not having to really worry about my work or position.
 I could 100% focus on the welfare of the children and assisting them in settling into a new environment.

 What are your tips for others thinking about requesting to work flexibly?

 If there is ever a time to do it, it is now.
-If anything, the pandemic has shown the need for organisations to pivot in the way they operate and in the way they support their people – for organisations to survive in 2021 and beyond.
+If anything, the pandemic has shown the need for organisations to pivot in the way they operate and in the way they support their people.

 What do you enjoy most about being a working parent and what are the challenges?